 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act, or CARES Act, was passed to combat the negative financial impact of the COVID-19 pandemic.
 The CARES Act created PPP and EIDL loans to help businesses and companies keep from going under due to unforeseen and extraordinary financial circumstances.
 The dust is finally starting to settle from the pandemic, and it’s becoming more clear which businesses are going to survive in the long term.
 Business owners that are struggling to stay afloat may be ready to toss their hands up and declare bankruptcy.
-For your free consultation with an experienced member of our Arizona bankruptcy team, call 480-448-9800.
+For your free consultation with an experienced member of our Arizona bankruptcy attorneys, call 480-448-9800.

 What Are EIDL Loans?